stnolting/neoTRNG/README.md

 The neoTRNG is evaluated as part of the [NEORV32](https://github.com/stnolting/neorv32) processor.
 The setup was synthesized for an Intel Cyclone IV `EP4CE22F17C6N` FPGA running at 100MHz.
 For the evaluation a very small configuration has been selected that just implements three entropy cells.
-The first ring-oscillator (short path) uses 3 inverters, the second one uses 5 inverters and the last one uses 7 inverters.
+The first ring-oscillator (short paths) uses 3 inverters, the second one uses 5 inverters and the last one uses 7 inverters.
 The long paths of the ring-oscillators are 2 inverters longer than the according short paths.

 ```